Around Us / Naples

 without a doubt, the most beautiful city in the universe.

-Situated in the heart of Europe and the Mediterranean, the city of Naples never fails to enchant inquisitive guests and travelers thanks to its beauty.
+Naples is a city you should visit at least once in your life.
+Situated in the heart of Europe and the Mediterranean, the city never fails to enchant inquisitive guests and travelers thanks to its beauty.

 The artistic treasure of Naples to visit are, in fact, to many to count: the historical centre, a patrimony under the tutelage of UNESCO; the palaces, churches, catacombs and underground passageways, the Archaeological Museum; the places of medieval and renaissance power amassed around the Castel Nuovo and Royal Palace; the unforgettable waterfront from Castel dell’Ovo to Posillipo; Capodimonte Royal Palace and the Certosa (monastery) of San Martino, museum collections amongst the most important in the world.

 The origins of the city are lost in time and tantalising myths.
 Here are some advice on what you should see in Naples.

 The “womb” of Naples is the greco-roman historical centre.
 It is here that the pulse of the City is best felt: the alleys, the artisan workshops, the innumerable artistic marvels that surprise you in the least expected places, the voices of the “napolitani”.
 It is also the cultural centre of the City.